 The most effective way to stop gout flare-ups and prevent them from coming back is to learn how to make proper changes in your diet.
-At the office of Robert J. Landy, D.P.M. and Dr. Rachel B. Perl, you can meet with your dedicated podiatrist who can teach you how to take control of gout once and for all.
+At the office of Robert J. Landy, D.P.M., you can meet with your dedicated podiatrist who can teach you how to take control of gout once and for all.
 Book your gout evaluation at the West Islip or Hicksville, New York, clinic locations by clicking on the online scheduler.
 You can also call either office directly.

 Gout causes sharp, jagged urate crystals to build up within your joints.
 To better understand urate crystals, you need to know how they form.
 Urate crystals develop when you have high levels of uric acid in your body.